JuliaEnergy/PowerDynamics.jl/docs/src/ARCHITECTURE.md

 - faults
 - PowerGridSolutions

-The data flow between some of the components is illustrated in the figure below:
+For a typical simulation the data flow between some of the components is illustrated in the figure below:

 ![Data flow diagram for PowerDynamics.jl](../figures/PowerDynamics_Architecturemd.svg)